tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 Open the lesson slides and move to the Neural Networks are Cool! section.

-Start the presentation by showing students the following image from the [Rorschach Inkblot Test](https://en.wikipedia.org/wiki/Rorschach_test), and ask them the next question:
+Start the presentation by showing students the following image from the [Rorschach Inkblot Test](https://en.wikipedia.org/wiki/Rorschach_test), and then ask this question:

 * What do you see in this image?